vinceskahan/v5wiki/forecasting.md

 ![table](http://lancet.mit.edu/mwall/projects/weather/weewx-forecast-table.png)

 ### forecast_strip
 The forecast strip contains detailed forecast data, with time increasing into the future as you scroll to the right.
 The period duration depends on the forecast source - some are hourly, some are a mix of hourly and 4-hourly.
+Use the settings to specify which rows should be displayed.
 ```
 #include "forecast_strip.inc"
 ```